 Some chickens will lay many eggs for two to three years, then drop off production even though their lifespan is closer to eight or ten years.
 Other breeds may lay fewer eggs per year, but lay for more years.

-What will you do with your chickens that whose egg production has dropped?
-Keeping hens that no longer lay will still provide entertainment, bug control, and manure, but the cost of feeding them will cut into any profits.
+What will you do with your chickens whose egg production has dropped?
+Keeping hens that no longer lay will still provide entertainment, bug control, and manure, but the cost of feeding them may not make it worthwhile…

 If you have young children or frequent visitors, you will want to consider the temperament of your hens.
-Some hens are very friendly and docile with people but maybe not be so easygoing with other breeds of chicken.
+Some hens are very friendly and docile with people, but maybe not so easygoing with other breeds of chicken.